Ackermann function: History

 (Aside from its historic role as a total-computable-but-not-primitive-recursive function, Ackermann's original function is seen to extend the basic arithmetic operations beyond exponentiation, although not as seamlessly as do variants of Ackermann's function that are specifically designed for that purpose—such as Goodstein's hyperoperation sequence.)

 In On the Infinite, David Hilbert hypothesized that the Ackermann function was not primitive recursive, but it was Ackermann, Hilbert's personal secretary and former student, who actually proved the hypothesis in his paper On Hilbert's Construction of the Real Numbers.

 Rózsa Péter and Raphael Robinson later developed a two-variable version of the Ackermann function that became preferred by almost all authors.

-The generalized hyperoperation sequence, e.g. $G(m, a, b) = a[m]b$, is a version of Ackermann function as well.
+The generalized hyperoperation sequence, e.g. $G(m, a, b) = a[m]b$, is a version of the Ackermann function as well.